kilinandrea/kilinandrea/README.md

 ### Hi there 👋
 I am Andrea Kilin and my pronouns are she/her.

-- 🌱 I’m currently re-reading two of my favorite books: Product Analytics: Applied Data Science Techniques for Actionable Consumer Insights by Joanne Rodrigues + Storytelling with Data: A Data Visualization Guide for Business Professionals by Cole Nussbaumer Knaflic
+- 🌱 I’m currently re-reading two of my favorite books: :book: Product Analytics: Applied Data Science Techniques for Actionable Consumer Insights by Joanne Rodrigues, and :book:  Storytelling with Data: A Data Visualization Guide for Business Professionals by Cole Nussbaumer Knaflic
-- 💬 Ask me about branding, performance marketing, social media.
+- 💬 Ask me about branding, performance marketing, social media marketing.
 - 📫 How to reach me: [my LinkedIn profile](https://www.linkedin.com/in/kilinandrea/)

 And now onto more professional facts about me -->